 Full service minor league level baseball stadium featuring a 45 X 30' scoreboard with a full color video board, two spectacular party decks framing a state of the art press box featuring home and visitors media rooms.

-Tyler is graduate of the Dawgs Baseball Academy having joined at the age of 14.
-He went from the J Dawgs Academy to Chandler-Gilbert Community College in Arizona where he earned All-American and Junior College Player of the Year honors.
-Tyler returned from college to standout over 2 seasons with the Dawgs collegiate club where he was named WMBL Rookie of the Year and Most Outstanding Canadian Player.
-He was drafted off the collegiate team in 14th round of the MLB Draft by the San Francisco Giants playing into is 4th season.
-He was named June Player of the Month for his affiliate team and was also selected to be a Minor League All-Star in 2013.
+Coach Hollick is a graduate of the Dawgs Academy, playing from 2007-2010.
+He went from the Dawgs Academy to Chandler-Gilbert Community College in Arizona where he earned All-American and Junior College Player of the Year honours.
+Hollick returned from college to standout over 2 seasons with the Dawgs collegiate club where he was named WMBL Rookie of the Year and Most Outstanding Canadian Player.
+In 2012, Hollick was drafted in the 14th round of the MLB Draft by the San Francisco Giants, playing four years in the Giants organization.
+Hollick was named June Player of the Month for his affiliate team and was also selected to be a Minor League All-Star in 2013.
 Hollick now serves as the General Manager of the Dawgs Academy, outfield coordinator for the Academy, bench coach on 18U Black and is an Associate Scout for the Milwaukee Brewers.

 A native of Oroville, California, now residing with his wife and family in Okotoks, Coach Cox played his collegiate baseball at Kentucky Wesleyan University.
 Allen brings over 20 years of coaching experience, the past 5 with the Dawgs Academy.
 Coach Cox has had several players drafted into professional baseball including including 6 players in the top 10 rounds (two 3rd round picks, two 5th round picks, and two 10th round picks).
 He has been a guest hitting coach at the Big League Experience as well as Head Coach of the Regina Red Sox of the WMBL.
-He served several seasons as Assistant Coach at his alma mater in Kentucky.
-Coach Cox is widely regarded as one of the best hitting coaches in the country and coached the J Dawgs Midget Black to the championship of the Arizona Fall Classic in Peoria, AZ.
-Coach Cox also coached the J Dawgs Academy Bantam Blacks to 2 consecutive Alberta Provincial Championship and a Silver medal at Canadian Nationals.
-He is a 2 time coach of Team Alberta at the Canada Cup.
+Cox also served as Assistant Coach at his alma mater, Kentucky Wesleyan University.
+During his tenure with the Dawgs Academy, Cox has been a 2-time provincial champion and a national championship runner-up with the Dawgs Bantam Black team, and won the Arizona Fall Classic Invitational with the Dawgs 18U Black team.
+Cox is the hitting coordinator of the Academy and head coach of the Dawgs Bantam Black team.
+As of February 2019, Cox is officially an Associate Scout for the San Diego Padres.

-Coach Helldobler enters his 5th season with the Dawgs organization after a five year playing career at Tiffin University in Ohio.
-Val was a three year all-league player, which included First-Team all GLIAC in 2012 along with a Mid-West Gold Glove in 2012.
+Coach Helldobler first joined the Dawgs Academy staff in 2013 after a five year playing career at Tiffin University in Ohio.
+Helldobler was a three year all-league player, which included First-Team all GLIAC in 2012 along with a Mid-West Gold Glove in 2012.
 Coach Helldobler is the Dawgs Academy Infield Coordinator and 18U Black Head Coach.
-Helldobler served as Assistant Coach at Siena Heights University in Michigan, whose roster currently includes Dawgs Academy grads, Carson Vlad and Riley Guntrip and this fall will include Dawgs, Riley Overacker and Brendan Baker.
-Coach Helldobler spent 2 summers as Assistant Coach of the Okotoks Dawgs summer collegiate team and is now in his 4th year working directly with the Dawgs Youth Academy.
+Helldobler served as Assistant Coach at Siena Heights University in Michigan, bringing a wealth of knowledge from coaching at the Collegiate level.
+Coach Helldobler spent 2 summers as Assistant Coach of the Okotoks Dawgs summer collegiate team.
+As of March 2019, Helldobler has signed a contract as an Associate Scout for the Atlanta Braves organization.

-Coach Pote joined the Dawgs Youth Academy in January 2015 after enjoying a career as a pitcher in the Major Leagues, including being part of a World Series Championship by the Anaheim Angels.
-A native of Chicago, IL, Coach Pote continued his professional career playing independent professional baseball through 2011.
+Coach Pote joined the Dawgs Academy in 2015 after enjoying a career as a pitcher in the Major Leagues, including a World Series Championship with the Anaheim Angels in 2002.
+Pote, continued his professional career playing independent professional baseball through 2011.
 He capped off his career being named the Most Valuable Pitcher for the Edmonton Capitals in 2010 and 2011, returning to the city where he had pitched for the triple-A Edmonton Trappers in 1999-2000.
-After a playing career spanning twenty years, Lou retired and embarked on a full time career in coaching.
+After a playing career spanning twenty years, Pote retired and embarked on a full-time career in coaching.
 He served as director of player development for the Fort McMurray Minor Baseball Association, baseball director at Playmaker U in Sherwood Park and as a coach on Team Alberta for the Canada Cup.
 Pote serves as pitching coach on the Bantam Black team.

-Coach Gouthro is a graduate of the Dawgs Baseball Academy, for which he played for 4 seasons.
-Upon graduating from the program, Bretton chose to begin his Collegiate career at the Praire Baseball Academy.
-In two years at PBA, Bretton was recognized as a two-time all conference player, still leads the program in all time hits, and won two championships.
-His success at PBA earned him an opportunity to play at NCAA DII powerhouse University of Mount Olive.
-During his three years at Mount Olive the team had an impressive record of 127-37, with 3 NCAA tournament appearances.
+Coach Gouthro is a graduate of the Dawgs Academy, for which he played for 4 seasons in the program.
+Bretton chose to begin his Collegiate career at the Prairie Baseball Academy.
+In two years at PBA, Bretton was recognized as a two-time all conference player, 2nd in program history for career hits, and won two championships.
+His success at PBA earned him an opportunity to play at NCAA DII powerhouse, University of Mount Olive.
+During his three years at Mount Olive, the team had an impressive record of 127-37, with 3 NCAA tournament appearances.
 Bretton was on the Conference Carolinas All-Academic team three times in a row while working towards his Exercise Science degree.
 Gouthro serves as the strength and conditioning coordinator for the Academy, and is the head coach of the Dawgs 18U Red team.

-Coach Ethier is another JDawgs Academy graduate, where he played 4 years from 2009-2013.
-In that time he attended a Bantam and Midget National Tournament, finishing 5th and 2nd in the nation respectively.
+Coach Ethier is another Dawgs Academy graduate, playing 4 years in the program.
+In that time he attended a Bantam and Midget National Tournament, finishing 5th and 2nd in the nation, respectively.
 Aaron was also named Catcher of the Tournament during the Midget National Tournament en route to a Championship appearance.
-After leaving the Academy he went on to play college baseball at Thompson Rivers University in Kamloops, where he fought for another National Championship.
-Wanting to return and become a part of the Dawgs program again, Aaron began his coaching career in the summer of 2014.
+After graduating from the Dawgs Academy, he went on to play college baseball at Thompson Rivers University.
+After his time with TRU, Aaron wanted to return and become a part of the Dawgs program again, returning in 2014 to become a member of the Dawgs coaching staff.
 In his second season of being a coach he, along with Coach MacInnis, lead a PeeWee Dawgs team to Quebec where they had the chance to play for a National title.
-Now in his fifth year, Aaron is taking the reigns of Catching Coordinator along side Coach Smith and Coach Procyshen, and is bench coach on the Dawgs 18U Red team.
+Now in his 6th year, Aaron is taking the reigns of Catching Coordinator along side Coach Smith and Coach Procyshen, and is bench coach on the Dawgs 18U Red team.

-Kurtis began playing for the Dawgs in the Bantam Program, and was a graduate of the Dawgs Baseball Academy in 2012.
-As a player of the 2012 National Championship winning Dawgs Midget Black team, throwing a no hitter in the round robin.
+Coach Taylor was a graduate of the Dawgs Baseball Academy in 2012.
+As a player, of the 2012 National Championship winning Dawgs Midget Black team, throwing a no-hitter in the round robin.
 Coach Taylor attended Skagit Valley Community College in Washington prior to joining the Dawgs Coaching Staff.
-Kurtis joined the Dawgs Coaching Staff in 2015, and has been a big part of helping to develop a strong 13U program.
+Taylor joined the Dawgs Coaching Staff in 2015, and has been instrumental in helping to develop a strong 13U program.
 In his three years as the 13U Pitching Coach, he has helped guide the team to 2 provincial titles.
 The Dawgs are looking forward to having Coach Taylor back for the 2019 season to help Coach Smith as pitching coach of the Dawgs 14U team.

-Coach MacInnis joined the Dawgs Academy in 2014 as full time, year round, Strength and Conditioning Coach.
+Coach MacInnis joined the Dawgs Academy in 2014 as full-time Strength and Conditioning Coach.
 Brad is a Certified Personal Trainer and has been working as a strength and conditioning coach over the past several years.
-Coach MacInnis developed the complete Stength & Conditioning Program over the past off season for the Dawgs Academy with an emphasis not only on strength and power, but also on athleticism and injury prevention.
+Coach MacInnis alongside Coach Gouthro, helped develop the complete strength and conditioning program for the Dawgs Academy with an emphasis not only on strength and power, but also on athleticism and injury prevention.